 There are a myriad of activities available in the Dominican Republic, from extreme outdoor adventures to cultural experiences.

 - Tour history, architecture, and museums: Visit the Colonial City in Santo Domingo, a UNESCO World Heritage Site—tour its museums and 16th-century structures such as the Ozama Fortress.
 Walk Puerto Plata city’s center for Victorian architecture.

 - Hike and enjoy the great outdoors: Nature sights abound wherever you choose to stay in the DR. Hike national parks and mountains and swim in waterfalls in Jarabacoa.
 Hike Taino caves in Barahona and Pedernales.
 Go canyoning to 27 Damajagua Falls and Magic Mushroom in Puerto Plata province.
-Go beach-hopping and sample the varied coastline, from Punta Cana to the Samana Peninsula’s rugged beaches reached by boat, Puerto Plata’s golden coast and offshore islands Saona and Catalina.
+Go beach-hopping and sample the country's 30 miles of coastline, from Punta Cana to the Samana Peninsula’s rugged beaches reached by boat, Puerto Plata’s golden coast and offshore islands Saona and Catalina.